-In this article we will show you, How to Create a Stacked Area Chart in Power BI with example.
-For this demonstration we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+How to Create a Stacked Area Chart in Power BI with an example?
+For this Stacked Area Chart demonstration, we will use the SQL Data Source we created earlier.

 How to Create a Stacked Area Chart in Power BI

-In order to create a Stacked Area Chart, first Drag and Drop the Sales Amount from Fields section to Canvas region.
-This will automatically create a Column Chart as we shown in below.
+To create a Stacked Area Chart in Power BI, Drag and Drop the Sales Amount from the Fields section to the Canvas region.
+It automatically creates a Column Chart, as we have shown below.

 Next, let me add the State Province Name to the Axis section.

 Click on the Stacked Area Chart under the Visualization section.
-This will automatically convert the Column Chart into a Stacked Area Chart.
-From the below screenshot, you can see the Stacked Area Chart that shows the Sales Amount by State Province Name.
+It automatically converts the Column Chart into a Stacked Area Chart.
+The screenshot below shows the Stacked Area Chart that shows the Sales Amount by State Province Name.

 Create a Stacked Area Chart in Power BI – Approach 2

 First, click on the Stacked Area Chart under the Visualization section.
-This will automatically create a Stacked Area Chart with dummy data as shown in below screenshot.
+It automatically creates a Power BI Stacked Area Chart with dummy data, as shown in the below screenshot.

-In order to add data to Stacked Area Chart, we have to add required fields:
+To add data to the Stacked Area Chart, we have to add the required fields:

-- Axis: Please specify the Column Name that represent the Stacked Area.
+- Axis: Please specify the Column Name that represents the Stacked Area.

 - Legend: Column that divides the values further

-Let me drag the Sales Amount and Total Product Cost from Fields section to Values field.
+Let me drag the Sales Amount and Total Product Cost from the Fields section to the Values field.

-Next, let me add State Province Name to Axis section.
-You can do this by dragging State Province to Axis section, or simply check mark the State Province column.
+Next, let me add the State Province Name to the Axis section.
+You can do this by dragging State Province to the Axis section or checkmark the State Province column.

-From the above screenshot, you can see that the Stacked area chart is sorted by Sales Amount in descending order.
-So, let me sort the data by State Province Name.
-To do this, click on the … (3 dots) on top right corner, and select the Sort By State Province Name option as we shown below.
+The above screenshot shows that the Stacked area chart is sorted by Sales Amount in descending order.
+So, let me sort the data by the State Province Name.
+To do this, click on the … (3 dots) in the top right corner, and select the Sort By State Province Name option, as shown below.

-Let me do some quick formatting to this Stacked Area Chart
+Let me do some quick formatting to this Power BI Stacked Area Chart.

-NOTE: Formatting options for both Area Chart and Stacked Area Chart are same.
-So, I suggest you to refer Format Area Chart article to understand the steps involved in formatting this Stacked Area Chart.
+NOTE: Formatting options for both Area Chart and Stacked Area Charts are the same.
+So, I suggest you refer to the Format Area Chart article to understand the steps involved in formatting this Stacked Area Chart.

 Let me add Product Color to the Legend section to show multiple dimensions.